About These Rules

 This FAQ covers the most common Magic: The Gathering rules questions we see from players of all skill levels.
 All answers are based on the official MTG Comprehensive Rules and verified community sources.

-For complex or unusual interactions: Use our AI assistant Nissa, who can explain intricate rules interactions, cite specific rule numbers, and provide examples from actual gameplay scenarios.
+For complex or unusual interactions: Use our MTG AI judge, Nissa, who can rule on intricate interactions, cite specific rule numbers, and provide examples from actual gameplay scenarios.

 Note: While these answers are accurate for casual and most competitive play, always defer to a judge in sanctioned tournaments.